-ULI today has nearly 30,000 members worldwide representing the entire spectrum of the land use and development disciplines.
+ULI today has more than 30,000 members worldwide representing the entire spectrum of the land use and development disciplines.
 ULI relies heavily on the experience of its members.
 It is through member involvement and information resources that ULI has been able to set standards of excellence in development practice.
 The Institute has long been recognized as one of the world’s most respected and widely quoted sources of objective information on urban planning, growth, and development.
 To become a ULI member, you must commit to follow the following code of ethics:

 1. Respect for the Land